samuelcmace/nodejs-store/README.md

   current store catalog as defined in the database.
 - `/generate-data` &ndash; which accepts an incoming HTTP *POST* request that will populate the database with random catalog data.
 After finishing, it will return a status page.
+- `/cart` &ndash; which accepts an incoming HTTP *GET* request and will display the items held in the user's shopping cart based on the session.

+### API Routes

+- `/cart` &ndash; accepts many different HTTP requests that are determined by what action the user would like to complete.
+These actions could be adding an item to the shopping cart, removing an item, removing all items, or checking out.

 ## Database